jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 The demo consists of one shader (vertex + fragment) displayed full screen.
 The fragment and vertex shaders are loaded with a tiny piece of WebGL code, mainly inspired by the awesome work of **½-bit Cheese** on [HBC-00012: Kornell Box](http://www.pouet.net/prod.php?which=61667).

 Here is the WebGL code without the shaders.
 I managed to save a few bytes by re-using variable names used in the shader code (for example *x*) in the following WebGL code, so it compresses better.
 What I mean is that if you take the variable *x* below in the *for* loop, you can technically replace it by any other variable name.
-Since *x* was used a lot in the fragment shader code, I decided to use that, but it could also be *a*, *z*, *l* ...
+Since *x* was used a lot in the fragment shader code, I decided to use it again, but it could also be *a*, *z*, *l* ...

 Constants like *g.FRAGMENT_SHADER* or *g.ARRAY_BUFFER* are replaced by their numerical values.
 The for loop produces 2 iterations, one to setup the vertex shader and another one to setup the fragment shader, and the variable *y* decides which shader to load.